By Kimberly Connella | June 15, 2021 | 0 Comments

 CIS Control 9 is critical because attackers often search for remotely accessible network services that are vulnerable to exploitation.

 For instance, common examples include poorly configured web servers, mail servers, file and print services, and DNS servers.
 These are often installed by default on a variety of different device types, often without a business need.

-Furthermore, many software packages automatically install services and turn them on as part of the installation of the main software package.
+Furthermore, many software packages automatically install services.
+They turn them on as part of the installation of the main software package.
 This can occur without informing a user or administrator that the services have been enabled.